 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and pursuant to Article 10 of Regulation S-X of the Securities Act of 1933, as amended (the "Securities Act").
 Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
 These unaudited condensed consolidated financial statements include only normal and recurring adjustments that the Company believes are necessary to fairly state the Company's financial position and the results of its operations and cash flows.
 Interim-period results are not necessarily indicative of results of operations or cash flows for a full year or any subsequent interim period.
-The condensed consolidated balance sheet at December 31, 2021 has been derived from the audited financial statements at that date but does not include all disclosures required by U.S. GAAP for complete financial statements.
-Because all of the disclosures required by U.S. GAAP for complete financial statements are not included herein, these unaudited condensed consolidated financial statements and the notes accompanying them should be read in conjunction with the Company's audited consolidated financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2021 filed on March 10, 2022 with the SEC.
+The condensed consolidated balance sheet at December 31, 2022 has been derived from the audited financial statements at that date but does not include all disclosures required by U.S. GAAP for complete financial statements.
+Because all of the disclosures required by U.S. GAAP for complete financial statements at that date but does not include all disclosures required by U.S. GAAP for complete financial statements are not included herein, these unaudited condensed consolidated financial statements are not included herein, these unaudited condensed consolidated financial statements and the notes accompanying them should be read in conjunction with the Company's audited consolidated financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2022 filed on March 14, 2023 with the SEC.

-The accompanying consolidated financial statements have been prepared in accordance with U.S. GAAP and include the consolidated accounts of the Company and its wholly-owned subsidiary, RAPT Therapeutics Australia Pty Ltd. All intercompany balances and transactions have been eliminated in consolidation.
+The accompanying condensed consolidated financial statements have been prepared in accordance with U.S. GAAP and include the consolidated accounts of the Company and its wholly-owned subsidiary, RAPT Therapeutics Australia Pty Ltd., which was established in 2018.
+All intercompany balances and transactions have been eliminated in consolidation.